trangdata/treeheatr/README.md

 ## Install

-Please make sure your version of R &gt;= 3.5.0 before installation.
+Please make sure your version of R \>= 3.5.0 before installation.

 You can install the released version of **treeheatr** from CRAN with: